Explained: Getting Married in Denmark as a Foreigner

-Once you have the approval from the Danish Agency of Family Law, you can pick a specific wedding date in getting married in Denmark.
+Once you have approval from the Danish Agency of Family Law, you can pick a specific wedding date for getting married in Denmark.
 Bear in mind that the validity period of your approval is about three months.
 That means if you get your approval in April, you should set your wedding date by June end.

 After the approval, it is just a matter of choosing the right Danish town hall where you can marry your German partner as a Non-EU citizen.

 2.4) Decide on a town hall in Denmark

 Once the Danish Agency of Family Law approves your application you will be able to book your wedding with one of the various town halls in Denmark.